ghostscorpion/Az-SubnetEgressAudit/README.md

-#Purpose
+Az-SubnetEgressAudit.ps1
+Overview

-Az-SubnetEgressAudit.ps1 is a PowerShell script used to review Azure subnets and identify how outbound internet connectivity is provided.
+Az-SubnetEgressAudit.ps1 is a PowerShell script that audits Azure subnets to determine how outbound (egress) internet connectivity is configured.

-The script checks each subnet across the Azure subscriptions you can access and looks for approved outbound methods such as:
+It identifies subnets that may be relying on Azure’s legacy default outbound access, which is being deprecated for new virtual networks.

+Why This Matters

+Microsoft is changing how outbound connectivity works in Azure:

+New VNets/subnets will not receive default outbound internet access Outbound connectivity must be explicitly configured

+This script helps you:

+Identify subnets at risk
+Validate outbound design
+Support remediation planning
+Document current network architecture
+What the Script Checks

+Each subnet is evaluated for the following outbound methods:

 NAT Gateway
-Default route (0.0.0.0/0) through a route table
+Route Table (0.0.0.0/0)
 Load Balancer outbound rules
-Public IP assignments on NICs
+Public IP assignments

-If a subnet does not have any of these configured, the script flags it as a potential risk because it may be relying on Azure legacy default outbound access.

-Why This Script Is Needed

-Microsoft is changing how outbound internet access works for Azure virtual networks.
-New virtual networks and subnets will no longer receive automatic default outbound internet access unless outbound connectivity is explicitly configured.

-Because of this change, it is important to identify subnets that do not have a defined outbound method.

-This script helps administrators:

-Find subnets that may be at risk
-Verify whether outbound connectivity is explicitly configured Support cleanup and remediation planning
-Document current Azure network design
-What the Script Checks

-The script reviews each subnet and checks for the following:

-1. NAT Gateway

-Determines whether a NAT Gateway is attached to the subnet.

-2. Route Table

-Checks whether the subnet has a route table with a default route:

-0.0.0.0/0

-This can indicate traffic is being sent to:

-Azure Firewall
-Network Virtual Appliance (NVA)
-Another explicit outbound path
-3. Load Balancer Outbound Rules

-Checks whether any NICs in the subnet are associated with backend pools that use outbound rules.

-4. Public IP Addresses

-Checks whether VMs or NIC IP configurations in the subnet have public IPs assigned.
+If none of these are found, the subnet is flagged as at risk.

 Requirements

-Before running the script, make sure the following PowerShell modules are installed:
+PowerShell 5.1 or later
+Azure PowerShell modules:
 Az.Accounts
 Az.Network
 Az.Compute
+Azure permissions to read:
+VNets
+Subnets
+NICs
+Load Balancers
+Route Tables
+Authentication

-You must already be signed in to Azure before running the script.
+You must authenticate to Azure before running the script:

-Example:

 Connect-AzAccount

-If needed, set the correct subscription or tenant before running the script.

-How to Run the Script
-Step 1: Open PowerShell

-Open PowerShell with an account that has permission to read Azure networking resources.

-Step 2: Sign in to Azure

-Run:

-Connect-AzAccount
+Optionally set your subscription:

+Set-AzContext -SubscriptionId <SubscriptionId>
+Usage

-Step 3: Run the script
+Run the script from PowerShell:

-Example:

 .\Az-SubnetEgressAudit.ps1

+The script will automatically scan all accessible subscriptions.

-Output Files
+Output

 The script writes output files to:

 C:\Temp

-It creates two files with a timestamp:

 CSV Report

-Example:

-C:\Temp\Azure-Subnet-Outbound-Audit-20260421-091748.csv

-This file contains the subnet audit results.
+Contains the full audit results:

+Azure-Subnet-Outbound-Audit-<timestamp>.csv
 Log File

-Example:

-C:\Temp\Azure-Subnet-Outbound-Audit-20260421-091748.log

-This file contains debug and processing details, including any resource-level errors encountered during the audit.
+Contains debug and processing details:

+Azure-Subnet-Outbound-Audit-<timestamp>.log
-Understanding the Results
+Understanding Results

-The CSV output includes information such as:
+Key field in the CSV:

+AppearsToUseLegacyDefaultOutbound
+True
+→ No explicit outbound method detected
+→ Subnet may rely on deprecated default outbound access False
+→ Explicit outbound method found
+Example Output Fields
-Subscription name
+Subscription
-Resource group
+ResourceGroup
-VNet name
+VNet
-Subnet name
+Subnet
 NAT Gateway status
-Route table status
+Route Table status
-Load Balancer outbound rule status
+Load Balancer outbound status
-Public IP status
+Public IP presence
 Risk finding
-Key Result Field
-AppearsToUseLegacyDefaultOutbound = True

-This means the script did not find an explicit outbound method for that subnet.

-That subnet should be reviewed because it may be depending on legacy default outbound access.

-AppearsToUseLegacyDefaultOutbound = False

-This means the subnet appears to have an explicit outbound method configured.

-Example Use Cases
+Common Use Cases

-This script is useful for:

-Azure network reviews
+Azure network audits
 AVD environment validation
-Security and compliance audits
+Security and compliance reviews
-Pre-migration assessments
-Documentation of outbound connectivity design Identifying subnets affected by Microsoft outbound connectivity changes Important Notes
+Migration readiness checks
+Outbound connectivity standardization
+Important Notes
-The script is read-only and does not make changes in Azure.
+This script is read-only
+No changes are made to Azure resources
-The script depends on the Azure account permissions of the person running it.
+Results depend on your Azure permissions
-If a resource cannot be read, the script logs the error and continues processing other resources.
-Results should still be reviewed by an administrator, especially for complex network designs.
-Recommended Follow-Up
+Errors are logged and do not stop execution Recommended Remediation

-If the script identifies a subnet as at risk, review whether it should use one of the following explicit outbound methods:
+If a subnet is flagged as at risk, consider implementing:

-NAT Gateway
+NAT Gateway (recommended)
 Azure Firewall
-Network Virtual Appliance
+Network Virtual Appliance (NVA)
-Standard Load Balancer outbound rules
+Load Balancer outbound rules
-Public IP assignment where appropriate

-For most cases, NAT Gateway is the preferred Azure-recommended outbound method.
+Public IPs (if appropriate)
 Script Information
+Field	Value

-File Name: Az-SubnetEgressAudit.ps1
+Name	Az-SubnetEgressAudit.ps1
-Author: Jeremy Arthur
+Author	Jeremy Arthur
-Organization: UTH / DCO Infrastructure
+Organization	UTH / DCO Infrastructure
-Version: 1.0.0
+Version	1.0.0
-Created: 2026-04-21
+Created	2026-04-21